eggman314/chogori/README.md

 [Qogir family of themes](https://www.xfce-look.org/p/1230631/) for XFCE, GNOME, Gtk and others.
-You will recognise the orange, mint and blue highlights below as coming from the Qogir Ubuntu, Manjaro and Blue themes, and I've also added the red highlight from the [Numix project](https://numixproject.github.io/), and a pink one that I thought looked nice.
+You will recognise the orange, mint and blue highlights below as coming from the Qogir Ubuntu, Manjaro and Blue themes, and I've also added the red highlight from the [Numix project](https://numixproject.github.io/), and a pink and a yellow that I thought looked nice.

 For now there is one version ready, Darkest, with a few different highlight colors.
 Later I may add Dark and Variant.